 What Henry is talking about is making sure the items which were purchased are physically inside the building.

 Smith said "some" of that has been done but not everything.

 As for the UCC inspections, councilman Harry DeVrieze said it is his understanding those are up to date.

 DeVrieze was later appointed to the special subcommittee overseeing the anchor project.
 He replaces Slish on the committee which also consists of Smith and Pisano.

-Page 3 of 3 - Henry also told council members there were "some concerns" raised by officials from The Dime Bank about how the system is supposed to work with the anchor building funding.
+Henry also told council members there were "some concerns" raised by officials from The Dime Bank about how the system is supposed to work with the anchor building funding.